kbss-cvut/kbss-website/_posts/2025-05-16-llm-powered-coder-assistants--open-mic-announcement.markdown

 The next Open Mic session starts on Friday 23rd May 2025 at 9:30 at [this link](https://meet.jit.si/open-mic-kbss).
 Speaker [Evgenii Grigorev](https://fel.cvut.cz/cs/fakulta/lide/37026-evgenii-grigorev) will unpack how Large Language Models (LLMs) like GPT-4 and CodeLlama generate code, blending theory with real-world examples.

+{% include figure image_path="assets/images/posts/2025-05-22-llm-codeassistant.png" alt="LLM powered coder assistants" %}

 ##### Abstract

 Code-generating LLMs are not wizards — they’re sophisticated pattern matchers trained on terabytes of code.
 But how do they turn a prompt like "Sort this CSV by date and calculate weekly averages" into working Python?
-This session will demystify the
+This session will demystify the :

 * Core mechanics -- Transformers, attention layers, and tokenization
 * Training secrets: From GitHub scrapes to context-aware fine-tuning.